seymaakorkmaz/Nerdle-Game/README.md

 # Nerdle-Game

-My Java OOP project that I did in my sophomore year of university
+My Java OOP project that I did in my sophomore year of university.
+The document explaining the project has been added to the repository.